 Safe Recruitment

 Volunteers are the core drivers in all clubs; they are the leaders and club ethos setters.
-It is important fencing clubs take all reasonable steps to ensure that unsuitable people are prevented from working with children and or vulnerable adults in fencing.
+It is important fencing clubs take all reasonable steps to ensure that unsuitable people are prevented from working with children and or protected adults in fencing.
 The guidance below shows the steps in an ideal recruitment and selection process.
 The checklist below gives essential steps to make sure Scottish Fencing clubs meet their duty.

 Clubs should adopt a safe recruitment policy - a sample recruitment policy is here.
 The policy should include as a minimum: